Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Sao Paulo and Lagos.
+To all the kids in Milan and Mexico City.

 I'm losing my edge to the art-school Columbus kids in little jackets and borrowed nostalgia for the unremembered nineties.